14 Airplane Hacks That Will Change the Way You Fly

 Try to avoid a departure time that coincides with rush-hour traffic, says George Morgan-Grenville, CEO and founder of the U.K.-based luxury travel company Red Savannah.
 “It’s a pointless and stressful way of missing a flight,” he says.
 And while that may seem like common sense, this isn’t: If possible, avoid arriving in a destination very late at night or early in the morning, when it’ll be trickier to find a car service to take you to your destination.
 While pandemic-era rules do adjust flight schedules, trying to avoid popular flight times can also minimize the risk of transmission.

 Research luggage allowance for connections

 Even when you’ve sufficiently packed for an international flight, your bag may be overweight for a connection, as many domestic connections have lower allowances, Morgan-Grenville says.
 He advises weighing your luggage ahead of time since it’s much less expensive to buy overweight allowance in advance.
 For example, United Airlines doesn’t allow you to exceed 50 pounds for checked bags when flying economy, while Spirit Airlines won’t let you exceed 40 pounds.
-You should also check out these sneaky ways to bypass airline baggage fees.

 Watch what you eat and drink